petabi/pbmetric/README.md

 pbmetric collects metrics from various tools and services to help Petabi members improve productivity.

-## Minimum Supported Rust Version

-This crate is guaranteed to compile on Rust 1.64 and later.

 ## License

 Copyright 2019-2023 Petabi, Inc.